byterubpay/byterub-site/_posts/2017-12-23-logs-for-the-Community-meeting-held-on-2017-12-23.md

 **\<rehrar>** I agree.
 It will be a lot of work.
 And it is work well invested in my opinion.
 And should nobody else want to do this work, I will. :)
 **\<rehrar>** But there are more. ;) No worries.
 **\<rehrar>** Bitcoin started out as something quite idealistic too.
-**\<netg>** yeah fuck , i mean monero historically always choosed the  best approach and design
+**\<netg>** yeah fuck , i mean byterub historically always choosed the  best approach and design
 **\<netg>** even if it was alot of work
 **\<netg>** maybe we should stay in that tradition
 **\<rehrar>** I see ByteRub as carrying on the touch Bitcoin dropped.
 **\<ErCiccione>** i agree it will worth it, even just for the public image of ByteRub
-**\<netg>** rehrar: obvious, thats the reason why alot of old school bitcoin supporters switched to monero , instantly after reading about it
+**\<netg>** rehrar: obvious, thats the reason why alot of old school bitcoin supporters switched to byterub , instantly after reading about it
 **\<sgp>** Any other questions?
 **\<netg>** When will ByteRub been moon? :)
 **\<netg>** \-en